Party Anyone?

 After working and playing hard all day Campers need to have a central place to meetup and unwind.
 Randy Barnes, Your EZ Video Guy is our EZ party animal charged with finding our after camp watering hole.
 He has scoped out the Cheyenne Grill which is a Sports Bar down the street from SCAD.
 Randy put together a little look-see for us.
 Check it out.
 This maybe the spot.

-Posted in After party | Leave a comment
+Posted in After party | Comments Off on Party Anyone?

 Go Higher with Jetpack